Mega Millions drawing: No big winner as jackpot hits $418 million

 But you won't have to wait till Friday for a chance at a big prize.

 The competing Powerball game will have a drawing at 11 p.m.
 ET Wednesday, with a $440 million jackpot at stake.
+That would be the 12th largest jackpot prize in U.S. history, and the 9th largest Powerball.

 The combined total of $858 million between the two games is one of the largest combined payouts on record.
 It's also the first time both games have had $400 million jackpots at the same time.